So Cool (Sistar album)

 So Cool is the debut studio album by South Korean girl group Sistar.
 It was released on August 9, 2011, by Starship Entertainment.
 The song of the same name was released as the title track.
 The album consists of 12 songs, 5 new songs and a special version of the song "Ma Boy", released by the sub-unit Sistar19.
 The album was also released worldwide through iTunes.

-The album was a commercial success peaking at number 10 on the Gaon Album Chart.
-The album has sold 22,315 physical copies as of February 2012.
+Commercially, the album peaked at number 10 on the Gaon Album Chart and sold 22,315 physical copies as of February 2012.

 Release and promotion

-So Cool was released on August 9, 2011 through Starship Entertainment and LOEN Entertainment in South Korea physically and digitally and worldwide for digital download.
+So Cool was released on August 9, 2011, through Starship Entertainment and LOEN Entertainment in South Korea physically and digitally and worldwide for digital download.
 Promotions for the album started on August 11, in KBS's Music Bank.
-The girls also promoted on MBC's Music Core, SBS's Inkigayo and Mnet's M!
-Countdown.
+The girls also promoted on MBC's Show!
+Music Core, SBS's Inkigayo and Mnet's M Countdown.
 The song "Girls Do It" was the first promotional single of the album.
 After one month of promotions, on September 11, the group won a Mutizen for the song "So Cool", on the show Inkigayo for the win the group released "Follow Me" as second single of the album.
 On September 23, the girls performed the title song in a remix version until September 25.
 The promotions of the song ended on October 2, in the special episode "Save the Green Earth" of Inkigayo.